akula-ops/sbom-trivy-devops-reporter/README.md

      python3 -m pip install --upgrade pip
      python3 -m pip install -r $(System.DefaultWorkingDirectory)/scripts/requirements.txt
      ```
+   **Note**: requirements needs to be installed for the output report in CLI to be generated.
+If you are not using the CLI, you can remove installation and remove generation of the CLI report form the script file.

    - Use the provided Python script to convert the vulnerability report into JUnit XML format:
      ```bash